kkc90/webRTC-study/README.md

-# NOOM
+# WebRTC study

-Zoom Clone using NodeJS, WebRTC and Websockets
+WebRTC study using NodeJS, WebRTC and Websockets